r3c/cottle/docs/page/06-api.rst

     .. method:: FromDictionary(System.Collections.Generic.IReadOnlyDictionary<Value,Value> dictionary)

         Create a map value from given keys and associated value in given ``dictionary``, without preserving any ordering.
 This override assumes input dictionary is immutable and simply keeps a reference on it without duplicating the data structure.

-    .. method:: FromDictionary(System.Collections.Generic.IDictionary<Value,Value> dictionary)

-        Create a map value from given keys and associated value in given ``dictionary``, without preserving any ordering.
-This override assumes input dictionary is mutable and duplicates the data structure to avoid further modifications.

     .. method:: FromEnumerable(System.Collections.Generic.IEnumerable<System.Collections.Generic.KeyValuePair<Value,Value>> pairs)